V4Fire/Core/src/core/prelude/object/clone/README.md

 # core/prelude/object/clone

-This module provides methods to clone data structures.
+This module extends the Object constructor with methods to clone data structures.